Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: The latent shrinkage position cluster model

 \subsection{The latent shrinkage position model}

 Network data typically take the form of an $n \times n$ adjacency matrix, $\mathbf{Y}$, where $n$ is the number of nodes and entry $y_{i,j}$ denotes the relationship or edge between nodes $i$ and $j$.
 Self-loops are not permitted and thus the diagonal elements of $\mathbf{Y}$ are zero.
 Here we consider binary edges but a variety of edge types can be considered.

-Under the LSPM, edges are assumed independent, conditional on the latent positions of the nodes.
-The sampling distribution is
+Under the LPM \citep{hoff_2002_latent}, edges are assumed independent, conditional on the latent positions of the nodes.
+The sampling distribution is then

 where $\mathbf{Z}$ is the matrix of latent positions, with $\mathbf{z}_i$ denoting the latent position of node $i$; $\alpha$ is a global parameter that captures the overall connectivity level in the network.
 Denoting by $q_{i,j}$ the probability of an edge between nodes $i$ and $j$, i.e. $\mathbb{P}(y_{i,j} = 1\mid\alpha, \mathbf{z}_i,\mathbf{z}_j)$, a logistic regression model formulation is used where the log odds of an edge between nodes $i$ and $j$ depends on the Euclidean distance between their respective positions $\mathbf{z}_i$ and $\mathbf{z}_j$ in the latent space,